Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 If you thrive on running in a group or team, a pace group can provide the social support and camaraderie you crave, but if you like to run your own race and don’t particularly like being in a group setting, you might prefer pacing the race yourself.

-Beginners also often excel with a pacer because they usually need more help running a smart race in terms of pacing.
+Beginners or those running their first marathon also often excel with a pacer because they usually need more help running a smart race in terms of pacing.

-The benefits of running with a pacer include removing the stress of trying to run at the right pace, having social support and encouragement, and running with a group that has a common goal.
+Running with a pacer has many benefits, including removing the stress of trying to run at the right pace, having social support and encouragement, and running with a group that shares a common goal.

-One of the drawbacks of running with a pacer is that they might not have the exact finish time in line with your goal, forcing you to run slower or faster than you want to.
+One drawback of running with a pacer is that they might not have the exact finish time that matches your goal, forcing you to run at a faster or slower pace than you want to.

 For example, if you want to run 3:25, but there are only options for a 3:15 or 3:30 group, you’ll either be running much too fast (and will likely tire out) or will have to eventually break away from the group and try to make up time, which can be super hard when you’re already tired in a race.